 We spent a day biking the trails in the park, and another day exploring the local covered bridges and stocking up on Amish goodies at the general store in Mesopotamia: dilly beans, pickled beets, curried pickled cauliflower, and pickled asparagus.
 So delicious, and so addictive.

 Geneva State Park is about 10 miles from the town of Ashtabula, which boasts the terrific little Cloven Hoof Brewing.
-Along with hanging out at the brewery and drinking beer with the friendly locals, the primary entertainment seems to be watching the drawbridge raise every hour to allow boats access from the Ashtabula River into Lake Erie.
+Along with hanging out at the brewery and drinking beer with the friendly locals, the primary entertainment seems to be watching the drawbridge raised every hour to allow boats access from the Ashtabula River into Lake Erie.
 The enormous coal pile and freighters just across the river are a vivid reminder that this is the heart of industrial America.

 Moving On To Niagara Falls